Mexican expressionist artist Francisco Toledo dies at 79

 The cause of death was not immediately disclosed.

-Toledo's enigmatic paintings and sculptures were marked by the animals, colors and traditions of his native Oaxaca state.
+Toledo's enigmatic paintings and sculptures were marked by the animals, colors and traditions of Oaxaca.
 Insects, cats, and other animals were presented in almost mythological contexts in Toledo's work, whose colors also evoked the brilliant palette of Oaxaca.

 His activism was also centered in Oaxaca, particularly for saving its historic buildings and green spaces and defending against cultural encroachment.